microsoft/xpoc-framework/doc/xpoc-specification.md

 ## System Overview

-A content Owner can attest to the ownership of various account on hosting platforms and to the origin of content items hosted on these platforms by listing both the accounts and content items in a manifest on its own website `[ORIGIN_URL]`.
-A content Owner can attach a XPOC URI `xpoc://[ORIGIN_URL]` to their account page and content items (in a platform specific way) pointing back to the manifest.
+A content Owner can attest 1) to the ownership of various accounts on hosting platforms, and 2) to the origin of content items hosted on these platforms by listing both the accounts and content items in a manifest on its own website `[ORIGIN_URL]`.
+A content Owner can attach a XPOC URI `xpoc://[ORIGIN_URL]` to their platform account page and content items (in a platform-specific way) pointing back to the manifest.
 Verifiers can validate the origin of an account or content item by using the XPOC URI to discover the Owner's manifest and by verifying that the account or content item is indeed listed therein.

 ## Terminology